franzhaas/robotframework-construct/README.md

 - [x] Generating functionality demonstrated with an in-memory BSON object.
 - [x] Generating functionality demonstrated with a binary file.
 - [x] Register read/write demonstrated with a mockup register.
-- [x] Receive/transmit network example using DNS.
+- [x] Receive/transmit network examples using DNS.
 - [x] Reflector tool to allow to implement servers using clients.
 - [x] Upload wheel to pypi.
 - [x] Increase test coverage (Mutant killing) of the reflector
-- [x] Segmentise mutation testing to speedup
+- [x] Segmentise mutation testing to speed up
-- [x] Comment and document the real world example with the USB HID keyboard
+- [x] Comment and document the real-world example with the USB HID keyboard
-- [x] Add a second real world example with binary interface to Readme
+- [x] Add a second real-world example with a binary interface to Readme
 - [x] Have libdoc documentation online
 - [x] Have libdoc documentation online for all keywords, not only the central ones
 - [ ] User guide and tutorials/Article for (https://medium.com/@RobotFramework/).
-- [x] Example on how to breakout of the python ecosystem
+- [x] Example of how to break out of the Python ecosystem
 - [x] Midway review with Robot Framework Foundation.
-- [ ] Final review with Robot Framework Foundation.
+- [x] Final review with Robot Framework Foundation.